 Driving entitlements for category B drivers

 In 1997, driving entitlements for those passing their car tests (category B) were considerably reduced.
-New category B drivers were no longer able to draw large trailers, drive minibuses or vehicles over 3.5 - 7.5 tonnes Maximum Authorised Mass (mam).
+New category B drivers were no longer able to draw large trailers, drive minibuses or vehicles between 3.5 - 7.5t maximum authorised mass (MAM).

 The rules changed again in January 2013, with the introduction of the Third Driving Licence Directive.
 This meant that in addition to the 1997 restrictions above, category B + E drivers who obtained their licence after January 2013 date were limited as to the weight of trailer they could tow.
-The Directive imposed a restriction of 3,500 kgs mam (maximum authorised mass) on the trailer, with anything above that trailer weight requiring additional entitlements from a C1 + E licence.
+The Directive imposed a restriction of 3.5t MAM on the trailer, with anything above that trailer weight requiring additional entitlements from a C1 + E licence.
 This area of licensing can be complex, members are invited to contact the Member Advice Centre for further details.

-Drivers who passed their car driving test before 1997 will continue to benefit from the C1 (107 - limited to 8250kg) and D1 (101 - not for hire and reward) entitlement until their licence expires at age 70 or their medical status changes.
+Drivers who passed their car driving test before 1997 continued to benefit from the C1 (107 - limited to 8.25t MAM) and D1 (101 - not for hire and reward) entitlement until their licence expires at age 70 or their medical status changes.

 Driving entitlements for category C drivers

-Category C licence holders are able to drive a rigid vehicle in excess of 3.5 tonnes (not in category D, F, G, or H) and a trailer having a mam not exceeding 750 kgs.
+Category C licence holders are able to drive a rigid vehicle in excess of 3.5t MAM (not in category D, F, G, or H) and a trailer having a mam not exceeding 750 kgs.